-According to the complaint, in 2019, Patz made numerous threats to carry out violence against professional athletes and/or their family members via Instagram messages, using anonymous accounts.
+According to the, in 2019, Patz made numerous threats to carry out violence against professional athletes and/or their family members via Instagram messages, using anonymous accounts.
 In many of the messages, Patz threatened to enter the athletes’ homes and behead them or their family members.
 Some of Patz’s threats also contained derogatory terms and racial slurs directed at those individuals.

 On July 20, 2019, the Tampa Bay Rays lost a home game to the Chicago White Sox.
 That same day, four baseball players for the Tampa Bay Rays, as well as a baseball player for the Chicago White Sox, received Instagram direct messages from Patz in which he threatened to carry out acts of violence against them.
 Patz made the following threats to the Tampa Bay Rays players: